delee57/nuker/README.md

 #### [5] Enable seizure mode
-Switches between Light/dark mode as long as the console is open (close and reopen Hazard Nuker to make it stop)
+Switches between Light/dark mode as long as the console is open

 #### [6] Get information from a targetted account
 So far the info you get is